top of page

 Strangely, this place felt incredibly familiar and comfortable.
 We were also quite overwhelmed with emotion and excitement at this point.

 We had also just been wondering if the house that Josiah Healy had built for Nathaniel was still standing.
 As a fun twist of fate, the man who was showing us around happened to have lived in it for 10 years, and yes, it is still there on Healy Rd.
-We also now realized that this is the man that the party was for, and it was his 50th wedding anniversary.
+We also now realized that this is the man whom the party was for, and it was his 50th wedding anniversary.
 He said he needed to call their historical reenactor, as he would be upset if he knew he had missed us.
 He didn’t get an answer, so he said we could keep looking around, but he was being called to go back downstairs.
 Before he left, he asked if we would like to take a look at the attic where they used to raise the silkworms...

 Emily and I walked up the dark staircase to an open attic with a few old chests and other remnants.
-Looking at the roof, you can see all the wooden stakes used to hold everything together.
+Looking at the roof, you could see all the wooden stakes used to hold everything together.
 It was built using joinery.
 After he left us, we shared how stunned we were by this sudden sequence of events.

-We head back down and take a look at the Civil War room, which they have dedicated to later members of the community who had fought and died in the Civil War.
-We went back downstairs, where they offered us something to drink, and this is when the man who was their reenacter arrived; his name is Robert.
-He seemed so excited to speak with us, and we then realized that they were just as excited to have us there as we were excited to be there.
+We head back down and take a look at the Civil War room, which they have dedicated to later members of the community who fought and died in the Civil War.
+We went back downstairs, where they offered us something to drink, and this is when the man who was their reenactor arrived; his name is Robert.
+He seemed so excited to speak with us, and we then realized that they were just as excited to have us there as we were to be there.
 Robert then began to walk us through the rooms again with more detail.

-After telling us more of the backstory behind some of the items in the tavern; like how the loom and the spinning wheels were also built by Hezekiah, that the Healy family had been given the land by the King of England before the Revolution, and that the gears in the grandfather clock were all made out of wood and still functioned.
-He then said that we would love the museum room.
+After telling us more of the backstory behind some of the items in the tavern, like how the loom and the spinning wheels were also built by Hezekiah, that the Healy family had been given the land by the King of England before the Revolution, and that the gears in the grandfather clock were all made out of wood and still functioned, he then said that we would love the museum room.

-First, he shows us some of the work he has done with researching one Civil War soldier in particular, as well as some of the letters he has been transcribing.
+First, he shows us some of the work he has done researching one Civil War soldier in particular, as well as some of the letters he has been transcribing.
 This is his favorite subject.
 Then he asks if we would like to see the part of the tavern that is closed off to visitors.
 He opens a door in the corner of the room, which leads to a very narrow hallway.
-Walking through to a room that hasn’t been restored to the level of the rest of the tavern.
+We walk through to a room that hasn’t been restored to the level of the rest of the tavern.
 We saw all the panels of early American wallpaper that they have stored away.

 Going downstairs and over to the museum room, we meet some more people at the party, and everyone has taken us in as if we were part of their family for the moment.
 As we get to the museum room, Robert apologizes for the Christmas storage.
 No apologies were necessary, as everything was just wonderful.
 He tells us the story behind Becca Healy’s teapot and many other items in the room.
 I had just looked at Becca’s gravestone, and now I get to know a bit about her personality, which brought everything to life.
 She liked things made in England.
-Very strange to see things like “Healy Family Coin Silver” in a museum case.
+It was very strange to see things like “Healy Family Coin Silver” in a museum case.
 That and evidence of the family's involvement in early American Freemasonry.

 He took us then to see the old barn where they now have dances and various community events.
 He had made a display of all the restoration work that had gone into it.
-We walked around to the backyard and he showed us the workshop he has set up underneath and the beautiful canoe he is building.
+We walked around to the backyard, and he showed us the workshop he has set up underneath and the beautiful canoe he is building.
 After he shows us the gardens, Emily takes a picture of a small sign by the stairs.
-My phone had died at this point, so she took over documenting, as we are very excited to share this with the rest of the family.
+My phone had died at this point, so she took over documenting, as we were very excited to share this with the rest of the family.
 I asked her what it was that she took a picture of.
 She smiles and says, “I’ll show you a bit later.”

 We sit down and have a bit to eat since they were so insistent, with a little cake.
 A young teenage boy comes over and asks us if we would like more wine.
 The man I assume to be his father smiles and says something to the effect of us getting the star treatment.
-Children running laps through the main rooms, as Emily and I remember doing the same thing in the old Healy House in Red Lake Falls.
+Children are running laps through the main rooms, as Emily and I remember doing the same thing in the old Healy House in Red Lake Falls.
 I started to say how this feels like visiting the ghosts of Christmas past, and at that moment, a woman asked the kids if they would like to open presents.

 We say our goodbyes, and they invite us to join them for future events.
-While leaving the tavern and walking back over to the church parking lot, we both started to laugh.
+While leaving the tavern and walking back over to the church parking lot, we both start to laugh.
 I can’t believe that the day we finally make it over to visit the ancestors' graves, we get so close to their world, with a warm family welcome.

-It reads, “Welcome to our little piece of Heaven.”
+It reads, “Welcome to our little piece of heaven.”

 Comments